Transitioning from paper to electronic and instant payments

 - Payments are keyed into e-banking manually for subsequent approval: This is extremely inefficient and very prone to error and fraud,as compared to paper instruments.

 24/7, near-instant payments are becoming more common as countries migrate to current generation payment technologies.
-Fast payments are currently more widely adopted for retail rather than business-to-business (B2B) settlement, but we are already seeing that domestic B2B settlement is moving towards fast payment by default in many countries.
+Instant payments are currently more widely adopted for retail rather than business-to-business (B2B) settlement, but we are already seeing that domestic B2B settlement is moving towards instant payment by default in many countries.

-The distinction between modern ACH payments (which normally settle hourly) and fast payments (which normally settle in seconds) is not critical for traditional B2B settlements.
-Fast payments can help businesses to collect retail payments without offering credit to consumers – effectively replacing card and wallet settlement.
+The distinction between modern ACH payments (which normally settle hourly) and instant payments (which normally settle in seconds) is not critical for traditional B2B settlements.
+Instant payments can help businesses to collect retail payments without offering credit to consumers – effectively replacing card and wallet settlement.

 - Payment to mobile phone number and / or email – this method is very helpful for retailer or person-to-person payments